-There are seven regions for the Department of Education, Training and Employment, each responsible for education, training and early childhood education and care.
+There are seven regions for the Department of Education and Training, each responsible for education, training and early childhood education and care.
 In the first instance, please contact your local school if you have any general questions about schooling for your child.

-Alternatively, you can call the general Education Queensland phone number, (07) 3237 0111, and ask for information about contact details for your local regional office.
+Alternatively, you can call the general Education Queensland phone number, 13 QGOV (13 74 68), and ask for information about contact details for your local regional office.

 Fostering good relationships and open communication with all of the teachers involved in your child's education assists your child's education process.
 Your child's teacher will work closely with you to discuss your child's needs and the programs that may be put in place to support their learning.